12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 5. Finding Work Regularly

-Working as a freelancer means dealing with clients on daily basis, looking for next work, bidding on projects and so on.
-Many freelancers around the world face a situation where they get several projects easily depend on their skills but struggle when finding their next project.
-Getting a work is one thing but keep on getting the work is another.
+Working as a freelancer means dealing with clients on a daily basis, looking for the next work, bidding on projects, and so on.
+Many freelancers around the world face a situation where they get several projects easily depending on their skills but struggle when finding their next project.
+Getting a work is one thing but keeping on getting the work is another.

 Freelancers have to keep on looking for work regularly even while working on a project.
-This situation gets frustrated when you have no client base.
+This situation gets frustrating when you have no client base.

 Tips:

-Building a heathy relationship with previous clients may help you getting future projects.
-Make good contacts with them, have a better understanding of what kind of work they requires and always open to suggestions.
+Building a healthy relationship with previous clients may help you get future projects.
+Make good contacts with them, have a better understanding of what kind of work they require, and always be open to suggestions.

-Freelancers must work on building a network of high value clients and their trust.
-High value work can provide you enough income with just few projects so that you won't have to look for work very often.
+Freelancers must work on building a network of high-value clients and their trust.
+High-value work can provide you with enough income with just a few projects so that you won't have to look for work very often.

 6. Client's Trust

 Handling your clients can be done easily if you have proper knowledge of what they asking for and what you can offer them.
-They can offer you a work in a glance and you may have deliver that work according to their requirements, but that doesn't guarantee that they are going to offer you another work in near future.
-These situations occurs when a client values your work but doesn't trust you for their future projects.
+They can offer you a work at a glance and you may have to deliver that work according to their requirements, but that doesn't guarantee that they are going to offer you another work in the near future.
+These situations occur when a client values your work but doesn't trust you for their future projects.

-Winning your client's trust must be a priority and is simply depend on your interaction and delivered work.
-Clients can sometime becomes moody and one can't always predict whether they are interested in working with you again or not.
+Winning your client's trust must be a priority and simply depend on your interaction and delivered work.
+Clients can sometimes become moody and one can't always predict whether they are interested in working with you again or not.

 Tips:

-Having extra knowledge in a field can make you stand out in front of all other freelancers and might help you getting recognized and trustworthy to a client.
+Having extra knowledge in a field can make you stand out in front of all other freelancers and might help you get recognized and trustworthy by a client.

 Always pick a work which you can deliver as required and on time.
-Client do value such efforts and that can play a key role in getting a client's trust.
+Clients do value such efforts and that can play a key role in getting a client's trust.

 7. Tight Deadlines

-Apart from personal work, all the work around the world comes up with a deadline which should be met on time to avoid any problem.
-Tight deadlines is a headache in a work field not just for regular employees of a job, but also for freelancers.
-Yes freelancers are their own boss, they make their own time but even they have to follow the rule of delivering the work before deadline.
+Apart from personal work, all the work around the world comes up with a deadline which should be met on time to avoid any problems.
+Tight deadlines are a headache in the work field not just for regular employees of a job, but also for freelancers.
+Yes, freelancers are their own bosses, they make their own time but even they have to follow the rule of delivering the work before the deadline.

-Freelancers pick as many project as possible depend on their capability and expertise.
-Even with having a single project at a time, a tight deadline can affect their other works.
+Freelancers pick as many projects as possible depending on their capability and expertise.
+Even with having a single project at a time, a tight deadline can affect their other work.

 Tips:

 Pick your projects accordingly while taking your other work schedule into consideration.
-Never let work interfere in your personal time, so make better schedule.
+Never let work interfere with your personal time, so make a better schedule.

-Don't always go for more projects, instead choose quality projects which you can deliver on time and those projects which can make a good impression in your portfolio.
-Project which is worth your time.
+Don't always go for more projects, instead choose quality projects that you can deliver on time and those projects that can make a good impression in your portfolio.
+A project that is worth your time.

 8. Client's Expectations

-Sometimes you encounter such clients who may not have the same basic expertise in the field as compared to you or maybe there isn't much highlighted details provided by them in the work proposal.
-Client's demand is always the main priority and should not be taken lightly.
+Sometimes you encounter such clients who may not have the same basic expertise in the field as compared to you or maybe there aren't many highlighted details provided by them in the work proposal.
+Client demand is always the main priority and should not be taken lightly.
 But it's actually quite difficult to look through the client's vision.
-Project's deadline is decided by a client, but what they want and how they want is what a freelancer have to figure out.
+The project's deadline is decided by the client, but what they want and how they want is what a freelancer has to figure out.

 Tips:

-Be clear about what you can deliver, show your clients complete portfolio of your expertise so that they don't take any wrong idea about how you work and have different expectations.
+Be clear about what you can deliver, and show your clients a complete portfolio of your expertise so that they don't take any wrong idea about how you work and have different expectations.

 If you think you can't work up to their demands, then there is no need to opt for the project in the first place or you can talk them through about what you can offer.